seamustuohy/CSS-CTF/README.md

 # CSS-CTF : Civil Society Security - Capture The Flag

+**This was an idea for an conference activity which the contributors didn't end up having time to develop fully.
+Since we've not found the  time to finish it over the last five years it is time to share the baseline effort so others can bild on it** - s2e

 ## What will it look like?

 - New CTF challenges will be released on a daily or semi-daily basis to CTF participants.